Leaky pen and staff job cuts: King Charles under scrutiny

 Charles has been under intense media scrutiny and had a grueling schedule since his mother’s death in Scotland on Thursday.
 He and Camilla flew from Scotland to London for his accession ceremony and a visit to Parliament to address legislators, before flying back to Scotland where he walked behind the queen’s coffin.

-He then jetted to Northern Ireland on Tuesday and returned to London on Wednesday for the procession of the queen’s coffin from Buckingham Palace to Westminster Hall.
+He then jetted to Northern Ireland on Tuesday and returned to London the same night, in time for the procession of the queen’s coffin from Buckingham Palace to Westminster Hall on Wednesday.

 Follow AP coverage of Queen Elizabeth II at https://apnews.com/hub/queen-elizabeth-ii